section-engineering-education/engineering-education/content/articles/ipay-mpesa-stk-push-api-using-python/index.md

-### How to implement iPay Mpesa STK push API using python
+### How to implement iPay Mpesa STK push API using Python

 ### Introduction
-IPay is a payment gateway for online payments widely used in Africa.
-Ipay has streamlined the payment process and allowed merchants to accept transactions from third parties such as VISA, Mastercard, Kenswitch, M-Pesa, Airtel Money.
+IPay is an online payment gateway widely used in Africa.
+It has streamlined the payment process and allowed merchants to accept transactions from third-party platforms such as VISA, Mastercard, Kenswitch, M-Pesa, Airtel Money.

-IPay has the Customer to Business(C2B), Business to Business(B2B), Business to Customer(B2C) and STK push APIs, which work together to enhance the.
-Transaction experience.
-In this tutorial, we will be consuming the Ipay STK-Push endpoints.
+IPay has the Customer to Business(C2B), Business to Business(B2B), Business to Customer(B2C) and STK push APIs, which work together to enhance the transaction experience.
+In this tutorial, we will be consuming the Ipay STK-Push endpoints using Python.

-STK push is a request that triggers a USSD prompt on the phone.
+STK push is a request that triggers a USSD prompt on a mobile phone.
 The  IPay STK push prompt contains the amount deductible, the merchant's account name, and the pin input field.
 IPay has made it possible for developers to send the prompt to M-Pesa and Airtel Money users using a single codebase.

 ### Goals of the Tutorial
-By the end of this code walkthrough, you should be able to integrate iPay API into your python projects by importing some functions from the python module we will create.
+By the end of this article, the reader should be able to integrate iPay API into a python project.

 ### Table of Contents
 - [Introduction](#introduction)